 Engaged and satisfied employees are your company’s biggest ambassadors.
 Boasting about your organization is what these employees do naturally, because they truly enjoy an exceptional workplace experience.

 That being said, dissatisfied employees will be equally vocal about their negative experience.
-This is what makes employee engagement survey questions like eNPS so vital.
+This is what makes engagement survey questions like eNPS so vital.
+What is employee net promoter score? eNPS meaures how likely your employees are to offer your company’s product/service to their friends or family.
+It can also measure how likely they are to recommend your company as a place to work to friends or family.

 By asking this eNPS question, you’ll get the necessary insights to guide you in improving employee experience and company reputation.